php-dev-br/laravel-doc-pt-br/errors.md

 While adding context to every log message can be useful, sometimes a particular exception may have unique context that you would like to include in your logs.
-By defining a `context` method on one of your application's exceptions, you may specify any data relevant to that exception that should be added to the exception's log entry:
+By defining a `context` method on one of your application's custom exceptions, you may specify any data relevant to that exception that should be added to the exception's log entry:

     <?php